cfengine/documentation/reference/components/cf-promises.markdown

 Use the new `--eval-functions yes` command-line option (default is `no`) to retain the old behavior from 3.5.x and earlier.

+`cf-agent` calls `cf-promises` to validate the policy before running it.
+In that case `--eval-functions` is not specified, so functions are not evaluated prematurely (as you would expect).

 ## Command reference

      --eval-functions, - value -